Founder Profile

 -

-From advising hedge fund clients on equity investment ideas, designing online courses and fellowships for change makers, coaching startup leaders, and serving Japanese multinationals through talent development projects — Tomoko’s throughline is clear: a deep commitment to people’s learning and meaningful action.
+From advising hedge fund clients, designing fellowships for changemakers, and coaching startup leaders to supporting Japanese multinationals on talent strategy, Tomoko’s throughline is clear: a deep commitment to how people learn and take meaningful action.

 -